Cancer Season Is Here — It’s Time For You To Wear Your Heart On Your Sleeve

 Cancer season has arrived, Earthlings.
-The sun enters Cancer on June 20 at 4:51 p.m, ET.
-At the same time, the summer solstice in the Northern Hemisphere simultaneously occurs, bringing a new season and the longest day of the year due to the earth’s tilt.
+The sun enters Cancer on June 21 at 7:51 a.m, AEDT.
 Since 2024 is a leap year, Cancer season will begin on June 20 and end on July 22.
 The weeks ahead will be the most enriching days of the year, because they will propel us spiritually and emotionally forward, pushing us to do what feels right and justified.

 AdvertisementADVERTISEMENT